Honorable Mention

 #7, Bill Bradley

 In 1973, the edge clearly goes to Walton.
 He was national player of the year in a landslide, and he had probably the greatest championship game of all time with 44 points on 21-for-22 shooting against Memphis to cap a 30-0 season.
 Thompson was a first team All-American but not a serious challenger for player of the year.
 However, I do think there are some mitigating factors.
 Walton had been national POY the season before, and he played for a program that had won six straight national championships and went 175-5 over those seasons.
 It’s impossible to overstate the amount of momentum there was for Walton to win that award again, assuming the Bruins were successful, which they were.
 Thompson was certainly known by reputation, but he had never played a varsity game before that season.
-Considering the circumstances, I don’t think it was really possible for Thompson to have won the awards over Walton.
+Considering the circumstances, I doubt it was possible for Thompson to have won over Walton.
 He averaged 25 points and 8 rebounds on 57% from the floor and 82% from the line and was named ACC Player of the Year for a team that went undefeated.
 What else could he have done?
 If he had averaged 35 instead of 25, would he have beaten Walton?
 I doubt it.
 So while I do think we have to give Walton an edge, I don’t think it’s as much of an edge as the voting totals would imply.

 In 1974, I say the edge goes to Thompson.
 It starts with the fact that NC State won on the floor.
 NC State slew the dragon and stopped UCLA’s run of seven straight championships.
 Thompson led the way and was named the tournament’s Most Outstanding Player.
 The voters for national honors started to recognize Thompson’s greatness.
 It’s interesting to contrast the AP and the UPI player of the year balloting.
 The UPI was announced in early March, which means the votes were taken before the end of the regular season.
 Walton won easily.
 But the AP vote was announced on April 2, after the NCAA Tournament.
 Thompson won by 43 votes.
 So the best vote we have, from the most credible organization, and the one that accounts for the entire season, went to Thompson.
 Walton had won national POY in a landslide the previous two years.
 He was already considered one of the greatest college players of all time.
 Consider how easy it would have been for the voters to simply vote for him again and the excellence required for someone to overcome that.
 Only another all-time great could do it.
 That’s David Thompson.